LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/ckad/04-k8s-pod-design.md

   4. The service needs to:
   - Route traffic to both versions
   - Route a small percentage of traffic to Version 2
   5. Set an additional label of e.g., app:front-end to both primary deployment and canary deployment.
-Also, change selector to app:frontend on Service object
+Then, change selector to app:frontend on Service object to match the common label app:frontend on deployment.
   - However, now traffic is routed equally (50 - 50) to both Deployment
   - Need to reduce traffic to canary deployment
   6. Reduce number of Pods in Canary deployment to 1 (`replicas: 1`)